Jaume Aiguader: Dictatorship (1923–1933)

 At one election meeting in April he said the changes being implemented in the Soviet Union were just an "anticipation" of the plans of the Esquerra.

-Aiguader joined Macià and other leaders in proclaiming the Catalan Republic within the Iberian Federation on 14 April 1931, and was proclaimed mayor of Barcelona.
+Aiguader joined Maciá and other leaders in proclaiming the Catalan Republic within the Iberian Federation on 14 April 1931, and was proclaimed mayor of Barcelona.

 The Barcelona city government struggled due to large debts, shortage of resources and lack of management skills.

 It did manage to improve tax collection and greatly increase the number of children in the new municipal schools.

 Aiguader was elected to the provisional government council representing Barcelona in May 1931.

 He was elected to the national government as a deputy for Barcelona in the election of 28 June 1931.